risuorg/risu/doc/presentation-revealmd.md

 ## Why upstream?

 - This is an open source project.
-All the scripts should be committed upstream and shared (and we are willing to foster this)
+All the scripts should be committed upstream and shared (and we are willing to foster this).
     - Project on GitHub: <https://github.com/zerodayz/citellus/>
-- We want contributions to happen from anyone.
+- We want contributions from anyone.
-- We follow an approach similar to other opensource projects: we do use Gerrit for reviewing the code and UT's for validating basic functionality.
+- We follow an approach similar to other opensource projects: we use Gerrit for reviewing the code and UT's for validating basic functionality.

 ---